Skip to main content

 Switch it in with nix-on-droid switch --flake .#default.
 See nixOnDroidConfigurations.default in Jotain’s flake.nix for a complete example wiring.

 Like the NixOS / nix-darwin module (module-system.nix), this module installs the curated Jotain Emacs package — Jotain’s Emacs packages, tree-sitter grammars, themes, and Info manual are on the load-path — but it does not install Jotain’s own early-init.el / init.el / lisp/.
-To have Emacs boot the full Jotain configuration, point it at the config with --init-directory (the way just run does) or layer the Home Manager module through nix-on-droid’s home-manager.config, which installs the config into a writable ~/.config/emacs.
+To have Emacs boot the full Jotain configuration, point it at the config with --init-directory (the way just run-built does) or layer the Home Manager module through nix-on-droid’s home-manager.config, which installs the config into a writable ~/.config/emacs.
 A bare --init-directory into the read-only Nix store will not work, because Jotain writes var/, elpa/, and eln-cache/ under user-emacs-directory.

 Overriding nixpkgs